 When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
 The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
 At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
 Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

-The tanks were ordered to the perimeter of the Clark Field to guard against Japanese paratroopers on December 1 to guard against paratroopers.
-Two members of each tank remained with their tank at all times.
-The morning of December 8, the officers of the battalions met and were informed of the Japanese attack on Pearl Harbor hours earlier.
+On the morning of December 8, the officers of the battalions met and were informed of the Japanese attack on Pearl Harbor hours earlier.
 The 192nd letter companies were ordered to the perimeter of Clark Field.

 All morning long, the sky was filled with American planes.
 At noon, all the planes landed and the pilots went to lunch.
 At 12:45 planes approached the airfield from the north.
 The tankers on duty at the airfield counted 54 planes.
 When bombs began exploding, the men knew the planes were Japanese.